Wedding List of Expenses

 A great way to save for this is to put a little by each week and put them away in an envelope marked for each person.

-This helps take away the stress and unexpected cost on the day.
+This helps take away the stress and unexpected cost of the day.

 Most venues will have insurance covered for indoor weddings.

-If you really want to have an outdoor experience make sure to inquire about this before booking.
+If you want to have an outdoor experience, make sure to inquire about this before booking.

-After the big day has passed and you’ve enjoyed your honeymoon, you’ll want to say thank you to your guests.
+After the big day and after you’ve enjoyed your honeymoon, you’ll want to thank your guests.

-Even a simple thank you card can be a cost that you weren’t expecting.
+Even a simple thank you card can be a cost you weren’t expecting.

-Stamps and postage costs can become quite high when you take into consideration sending wedding invitations and thank you notes to 150 people.
+Stamps and postage costs can become relatively high when you consider sending wedding invitations and thank you notes to 150 people.

-Take this into account when budgeting for your stationery or take the option of going digital.
+Consider this when budgeting for your stationery, or take the digital option.

 Wedding websites are becoming very popular not only because of their cost-effectiveness but also their Eco-friendliness.